| Crawford "Cherokee

 flush him out.
 During the gunfight his horse was killed, but he was

+able to escape.
 A few days later Deputy U.S. Marshall

 W.C.
 Smith came in contact with Clint Scales described as being a black